EmirErtorer/Binary_Neural_Network_Implementation_For_Handwritten_Digit_Recognition_On_FPGA/README.md

 ## 8. Acknowledgments

-This project was developed as part of a graduation thesis at Yeditepe University, Department of Computer Engineering, under the supervision of **Prof. Dr. Cem Ünsalan**.
+This project was developed as part of my graduation thesis at Yeditepe University, Department of Computer Engineering, under the supervision of **Prof. Dr. Cem Ünsalan**.